d12frosted/elpa-mirror/melpa/tok-theme-readme.txt

-Tok is a simple and minimal Emacs theme with light and yellow color scheme.
+Tok is a simple and minimal Emacs theme with dark and yellow color scheme.